 Most states collect income taxes, but one reason that Florida and Nevada are such big retiree hot spots (other than the warm weather) is that they don’t collect income taxes at all.
 In addition, Alaska, South Dakota, Texas, Washington, and Wyoming do not collect income tax, and New Hampshire and Tennessee only collect income taxes on passive income from interest and dividends.

 Of the states that do collect income tax, most base the amount off your federal income tax return and allow you to apply any relevant tax deductions and credits.
 Several states also allow you to deduct the federal income tax you pay: Alabama, Iowa, Louisiana, Missouri, Montana, North Dakota, Oklahoma, Oregon, and Utah.

 Taxes on Social Security

 Another way that retirees can manage their tax burden is to relocate to a state that doesn’t tax Social Security benefits.
 In addition to the states that don’t collect personal income tax, a majority of the states, plus Washington, D.C., don’t tax Social Security benefits at all.
-These states include Alabama, Arizona, Arkansas, California, Delaware, Georgia, Hawaii, Idaho, Illinois, Indiana, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Virginia, and Wisconsin.
+These states are Alabama, Arizona, Arkansas, California, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Nevada, New Hampshire, New Jersey, New York, North Carolina, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, South Dakota, Tennessee, Texas, Virginia, Washington, Wisconsin, and Wyoming.
 While the Federal Government may tax your Social Security benefits, if you have other income aside from Social Security, these states do not.